stainless-api/stl-api/docs/docs/getting-started.md

 ## Installation

-Install packages from versioned GitHub tags, like so:
+For now, you can install packages from versioned GitHub branches, like so:

 ```bash
 npm i --save 'stainless-api/stl-api#stainless-0.0.2' 'stainless-api/stl-api#next-0.0.2'